buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 The spellcaster rolls 3d6 + 1d6 for every three points of Magic Proficiency + spell characteristic modifier plus any bonuses, Abilities, or penalty from having suffered critical rolls.

 The spellcaster can reroll one rolled die in the Magic Check for every two times they have taken Magic Adept.
-This for evade possibility of rolling three 1.
+This is to avoid the possibility of rolling three 1s.

 The Magic Check is considered passed if the roll is higher than 10 + Spell Level*2 + penalty (due to armor/shield, critical suffered).
 Any Magic Criticals or Magic Failures are compared to this value..
 In case of  Magical Critical Success, the spell cost decreases by 1 with a minimum cost of 1.